open-resources/physics_bank/content/public/007.Energy/Exploding_Asteroid/Exploding_Asteroid.md

   params:
     vars:
       title: Exploding Asteroid
-      name: Ahmed
+      name: Mateo
-      name2: Maya
+      name2: Ximena
     part1:
       ans1:
-        value: The final speeds they measure for the two asteroid pieces will be the same.
+        value: The momentum vectors they use to describe each of the two asteroid pieces will be the same.
         correct: false
       ans2:
-        value: They will both agree on how the internal energy of the system has changed.
+        value: They will both agree on how much kinetic energy each of the asteroid pieces has.
-        correct: true
+        correct: false
       ans3:
-        value: The FORCE vector they determine that each piece of the asteroid felt during the explosion will be the same.
+        value: The final velocity vectors they use to describe the two asteroid pieces will be the same.
-        correct: true
+        correct: false
       ans4:
         value: They will both agree on how the TOTAL kinetic energy of the system has changed.
         correct: true
       ans5:
-        value: The CHANGE in the momentum vector they determine for each piece of the asteroid before and after the explosion will be the same.
+        value: The FORCE vector they determine that each piece of the asteroid felt during the explosion will be the same.
         correct: true
       ans6:
-        value: The final velocity vectors they use to describe the two asteroid pieces will be the same.
+        value: The total momentum vectors they use to describe the asteroid system (both pieces) will be the same.
         correct: false
 ---
 # {{ params.vars.title }}